Conducting research via email or social media

 Application Form Tips

-Please refer to the guideline below which will provide you the guidance needed for research being done that includes remuneration in order to choose the appropriate process and method of payment as well as what record keeping requirements are needed.
+- The information below will provide you the guidance needed for research conducted which includes remuneration in order to choose the appropriate process and method of payment as well as what record keeping requirements are needed.

 Informed Consent is a Requirement